 But a smart building offers more than just energy efficiency.
 Here are three more reasons why smart buildings are the future of commercial buildings in the world.

 The smart buildings of the future are essentially buildings that enrich the occupants’ experience by offering convenience, better health, security and comfort all while consuming lesser energy.
 Buildings can save up to 50 per cent on their energy and HVAC bills, thanks to the latest Smart Building Technologies which are powered by IoT, Cloud Computing and applied Artificial Intelligence.

-75F, for example, believes in providing optimal occupant experience while improving operational efficiency, or OE2 as we call it.
+75F, for example, believes in providing optimal occupant experience while improving operational efficiency.
 Occupant comfort would mean managing temperatures, lighting and humidity levels optimally according to individual occupants.
 Intelligent solutions like ours can balance and optimize the environment for the comfort of every occupant in each zone.
 Optimal comfort translates into productivity and well-being, which means earnings not only from energy efficiency.

 Indoor air quality is another important aspect of occupant experience.
 A study conducted by Harvard and Syracuse Universities showed that employees in “green condition” environments, with better ventilation, lower CO2 and emission levels, performed 61 percent better on cognitive tasks than in the standard office conditions.
 Smart Buildings therefore focus on the occupant’s experience and ensure that energy efficiency does not compromise comfort.